pozirk/admob-openfl/README.md

 Installation
 =======

-You can easily install GameCenter using haxelib:
+You can easily install Admob Extension using haxelib:

     haxelib install admob-openfl